junxit/us-congress-bills-112/metadata.md

 - 2012-09-19 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 525.
 - 2012-09-22 — Passed Senate without amendment by Unanimous Consent. (consideration: CR 9/21/2012 S6673-6674; text as passed Senate: CR 9/21/2012 S6673-6674)
 - 2012-09-22 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR 9/21/2012 S6673-6674; text as passed Senate: CR 9/21/2012 S6673-6674)
+- 2012-09-24 — Message on Senate action sent to the House.
+- 2012-09-25 — Received in the House.
+- 2012-09-25 — Referred to the House Committee on Foreign Affairs.